rubenhortas/rubenhortas.github.io/_posts/2024-01-21-neovim-python-ide.md

 ## Neovim base configuration

-This is my base configuration.
-My configuration for all, in all my computers, no matter the purpose.
+This is my universal configuration that I use across all my machines, regardless of the task.
-This configuration will be the base to which I will add the python configuration.
+This configuration will be the base to which I'll add the python configuration.

 `~/.config/nvim/init.vim`: